johnmn3/cljs-thread/README.md

 (in? a)
 ;=> nil
 ```
-For forms that have symbols other than those available in the locally bound variables of the remote form, you must declare in an explicit conveyance vector containing which symbols should be referenced:
+For forms that have symbols that are not locally bound variables in the remote form, you must declare an explicit conveyance vector containing the variables that should be referenced:
 ```clojure
 (in? [x i] (+ x i))
 ;=> 4
 ```
-The `in?` macro cannot know ahead of time that the form in the `dbg` instance hasn't locally re-bound the `+` symbol, and it hasn't in the above example.
+The `in?` macro above cannot know ahead of time that the form in the `dbg` instance hasn't locally re-bound the `+` symbol.
 Therefore, for non-simple forms, the conveyance vector is necessary to disambiguate which symbols require resolving in the local context of the remote form and which don't.

 By evaluating `:in/exit`, the running break context exits and the execution procedes to either the next break or until completion.
 ```clojure